 50&51.
 Jesus

-absorbed the sin of the world and as Paul said, “especially of believers”
+absorbed the sins of the whole world, as Paul said, “especially of believers”

-believe in Him benefited from it.
+believe in Him will benefited from His sacrifice.
 The rest, instead of benefiting from the

 cross, they will be judged by it, though He went to the cross, not to judge the